 The fieldhouse, a limestone structure designed by State Architect Charles L. Marshall, seats 16,300 and has concession and media facilities.
-It houses media relations offices; systems information; facilities and events management; baseball, rowing and Spirit Squad coaches; men's and women's track offices; an Olympic sports equipment room; locker rooms for rowing, soccer, softball and men's and women's basketball teams and staff and officials; and athletics human resources and other administrative offices.
+It houses media relations offices; systems information; facilities and events management; staff offices and locker rooms for several sports, including men's and women's track and basketball; an Olympic sports equipment room; and athletics human resources and other administrative offices.

 Booth Hall was expanded, including new interactive exhibits, as part of a $41-million renovation to the Fieldhouse complex completed in late 2009.
 The projects included a new 11,600-square-foot basketball practice facility for men and women; an enlarged volleyball facility in Horejsi; remodeled locker rooms and offices in Wagnon-Parrott for softball, soccer, track, and other sports; new locker rooms in Anschutz Pavilion; and new tutoring rooms, computer lab, and staff offices in student support services.
 The second floor of a new atrium linking Wagnon-Parrott with the Fieldhouse is a multifunction space adaptable for receptions and exhibitions.